What to know for the Pan Am Games | CBC Sports

 WATCH | Paris 2024 will be the culmination of a dream for Canada's Maude Charron:

-Canada's swimming team also features Josh Liendo, the 21-year-old rising star who captured his third individual world-championship medal this summer.
-Other notable swimmers include Sydney Pickrem, a three-time world-championship solo medallist, and Mary-Sophie Harvey, who told CBC Sports' Devin Heroux that she attempted suicide before the 2019 Pan Am Games in Peru, where she won four medals.
+Canada's swimming team also features Sydney Pickrem, a three-time world-championship solo medallist, and Mary-Sophie Harvey, who told CBC Sports' Devin Heroux that she attempted suicide before the 2019 Pan Am Games in Peru, where she won four medals.

 The Canadian track and field squad is headlined by Ethan Katzberg, the 21-year-old hammer thrower who won a surprise gold medal at this summer's world championships; Sarah Mitton, won took silver in the women's shot put at worlds; and veteran race walker Evan Dunfee, the 2021 Olympic bronze medallist who had a pair of fourth-place finishes at worlds.